This topic covers the commands and options supported by the Postman CLI.

 postman collection run 12345678-12345ab-1234-1ab2-1ab2-ab1234112a12

-API governance is the practice of applying a defined set of standards consistently across your API design and testing phases of your development process.
+API governance is the practice of applying a defined set of standards consistently across the API design and testing phases of your development process.
 The Postman CLI includes a command that checks your API definitions against your team's configured Postman API Governance and API Security rules.
 (This feature is available for Enterprise teams only).

 postman api lint

-This command runs validation checks for governance and security rules against the API definition provided in the Postman config file, a local file, or a UUID. api lint
+This command runs validation checks for governance and security rules against the API definition provided in the Postman config file, a local file, or a UUID.
+The api lint

 This command supports APIs that are stored on Postman and aren't linked to Git.